The Precise Note

 Tom's Proton Therapy for Throat Cancer

-When Tom sings, he loves to watch the reactions of the audience.
-Performing with the band The Classics IV®, he sings hit records from the late 1960s and early 70s that evoke a special time for the people at their shows.
+When Tom Garrett sings, he loves to watch the reactions of the audience.
+Performing in the band The Classics IV®, he sings hit records from the late 1960s and early '70s that evoke a special time for the people at the shows.
 When Tom was first diagnosed with throat cancer, his initial care team recommended a surgery that could permanently damage his vocal chords.
 And that just didn't sound right to Tom.

-Tom met with that first cancer care team in the spring of 2016 after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
+Tom met with the initial cancer care team after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
 The experience was positive, but he left with a cancer diagnosis and a scheduled date for trans oral surgery, followed by standard radiation and possibly chemotherapy.
-Tom is a professional entertainer and singer and the side effects of such a treatment plan could affect his singing, not to mention his ability to swallow.
+Tom is a professional entertainer and singer, and the side effects of such a treatment plan could affect his singing, not to mention his ability to swallow.
 Still, Tom made the arrangements for surgery.
 A few days later, when the gravity of his diagnosis and treatment set in, he became less comfortable with the implications.

-Tom went on to receive 33 treatments of proton therapy and just seven weeks after his final session, he was performing a Las Vegas show – the date of which he had asked Dr. Chang to promise he could make during their first consultation – giving heartfelt shout-out to the doctors at Northwestern Medicine.
+Tom went on to receive 33 proton therapy treatments.
+Just seven weeks after his final session, he performed a Las Vegas show.
+At his first consultation, he'd asked for a guarantee that he would be able to make that performance.
+On stage, Tom gave a heartfelt shoutout to the physicians at Northwestern Medicine.

-These days, Tom feels great.
-He estimates his voice is close to 100 percent again and the meaningfulness of each performance underscores his experience every time he takes the stage with the Classics IV.
-At another recent show, a man approached Tom.
+Five years after his last proton therapy treatment, Tom spends his time with what filled him with hope during treatment: performing the music he loves for people who love it.
+His voice is close to 100 percent again, and the meaningfulness of each performance underscores his experience every time he takes the stage with The Classics IV.
+At a recent show, a man approached Tom.
 His wife couldn't come down to the stage because she was in a wheelchair and very ill, but they both wanted Tom to know that "Traces," the group's biggest hit, was their wedding song.
-It was the couple's first opportunity to see the Classics IV live and it meant so much to them to see the group and relive that moment.
+It was the couple's first opportunity to see The Classics IV live, and it meant so much to them to see the group and relive that moment.

-Tom's been a singer since he was 15 and the reactions, the emotional journey he sees his audience take, never gets old.
+Even though Tom's been a singer since he was 15, the emotional journey he sees his audience take never gets old.
 And thanks to proton therapy, for Tom and The Classics IV, the show really can go on.